This post may contain affiliate links. If you make purchase after clicking a link, I may receive a commission at no extra cost to you.

 Does All Sauerkraut Have Probiotics?

 The only sauerkrauts that are loaded with enzymes and probiotics are those that are raw and unpasteurized.
 The heating process of pasturization kills all the beneficial bacteria and depletes the good digestive enzymes.
+You can learn how to make sauerkraut easily to ensure you have an abundant supply of probiotics without any additives.

 How Are Fermented Foods Made?